dmd-program/dmd-100/topics/discursive_design.md

 6. Quality review should answer three basic questions: Is your theory 1\) plausible, 2\) “doable” \(or feasible\), and 3\) testable?
 7. Produce a narrative to communicate the logic of your initiative.

 You can start to see where those steps, particularly in step 6, begin to line up within the PPPP model \(described by Voros\).
-The the four classes of potential futures include probable, plausible, possible, and preferable.

 # Citation